Due Date Calculator

 When you see your provider for an ultrasound, they may tell you that your due date has changed.
-Sometimes the baby’s measurements show that you aren’t as far along as you thought.
-Or, if your baby is bigger than expected based on your due date, your provider may adjust your due date to make it a few days earlier.
+Sometimes fetal measurements show that you aren’t as far along as you thought.
+Or, if the fetus is bigger than expected based on your due date, your provider may adjust your due date to make it a few days earlier.
 This is all perfectly normal.

 How does carrying multiples affect my due date?

 Expecting twins or triplets is different than expecting one baby in many ways, including the due date.
 If you’re pregnant with multiples, your doctor will use your last menstrual period and an ultrasound to determine your due date.
 However, every pregnancy is unique and your doctor may recommend delivery prior to the estimated due date.
 Talk to your provider about when you can expect to deliver twins or triplets.